AnonymousPlanet/thgtoa/guide.md

     -   Ethnicity is important and you will have less issues and attract less attention to verification algorithms if you're Caucasian/East-Asian than if you're Arabic/Black.

-    -   Age is important and you'll have less issues if you're young (18-22) than if you're middle-aged or old.
+    -   Age is important and you will have less issues if you're young (18-22) than if you're middle-aged or old.

-    -   Sex/Gender is important and you'll have less issues if you're a female than if you're a male.
+    -   Sex/Gender is important and you'll have fewer issues if you're a female than if you're a male.

-    -   Country of origin is important and you'll have less issues if your identity is Norwegian than if it's Ukrainian or Mexican.
+    -   Country of origin is important and you'll have fewer issues if your identity is Norwegian than if it's Ukrainian or Mexican.

-    -   Country of residence is important and you'll have less issues if your identity has its residence in Oslo or Paris than if you decide to reside in Kiev or Cairo.
+    -   Country of residence is important and you'll have fewer issues if your identity has its residence in Oslo or Paris than if you decide to reside in Kiev or Cairo.

-    -   Language is important and you'll have less issues if you speak proper English or the language of your Identity than if you use a non-related language.
+    -   Language is important and you'll have fewer issues if you speak proper English or the language of your Identity than if you use a non-related language.
 Don't make a Norwegian born Caucasian 20 year old female that speaks Ukrainian or Arabic.

 -   Similarly, Identities that are "EU residents" with an "EU IP" (VPN/Tor) will benefit from GDPR protections on many platforms.
 Others will not.
 GDPR is your friend.

 -   Origin IP geolocation (your IP/location when you go to "whatsmyipaddress.com") should match your identity location as much as possible (You can pick this in the VPN client if you use the 3 layers approach or just create a new identity in Tor Browser or Brave Tor Tab until you get the appropriate Exit node).
 You should exclude any exit IP that is not located in Western Europe/North America/Japan/South Korea/Australia (excluding Mexico) as you will have less issues with those.
 Ideally, you should get an European Union IP to get additional GDPR protection and if possible a German exit IP due to their legal stance on using anonymous accounts on online platforms.

 -   Brave Browser (Chromium based) with a Private Tor Tab has (IMHO) a better acceptance level than Tor Browser (Firefox based).
-You will have less issues with captchas and online platforms[^172] if you use Brave than if you use Tor Browser (feel free to try this yourself).
+You will have less issues with captchas and online platforms[^173] if you use Brave than if you use Tor Browser (feel free to try this yourself).

 -   Every identity you should have a matching profile picture associated to it.
 For this purpose I recommend you just go to <https://thispersondoesnotexist.com/> and generate a computer generated profile picture.
 Just refresh the page until you find a picture that matches your identity in all aspects (age, sex, ethnicity) and save that picture.
 It would be even better to have several pictures associated to that identity but I don't have an "easy way" of doing that yet.